 Symptoms of endometriosis

 In most cases women with Endometriosis experience pain.
 Typically this is experienced with ovulation and the menstrual cycle.
-However, this is not the case for all woman who have Endometriosis.
+However, this is not the case for all women who have Endometriosis.

 Here are some symptoms which could be indicators that you could have Endometriosis: